The Cape Playhouse Is Back And Opens The 2022 Season With GREASE!

 This year for the first time, the Cape Playhouse extends its season into September with the enchanting musical The Fantasticks, which will run from September 7-24.

-The Cape Playhouse is also proud to announce its summer offerings for youth with an expansion of its Theatre School for 6 to 16 years old.
+The Cape Playhouse has also announced its summer offerings for youth with an expansion of its Theatre School for 6 to 16 years old.
 Each two-week session is themed - following a popular Broadway show from Disney's Little Mermaid Jr. to Roald Dahl's Matilda The Musical Jr. The course culminates with a live show performed by the student for family and friends.

 In addition, the popular Friday morning Stage Shows for children will start on July 8th with Magic & Beyond performed by David Garrity and will continue until August 26.
 Each show is presented at 9:30am and 11:30am.Tickets are $16.50 per person.